24 Hour Hotline

 Report a Problem:

-If you see a problem on the highway that could be hazardous to other drivers, immediately report it to the Highway Maintenance Contractor in the area where the problem occurs.
-Please be ready to provide a clear description of the problem, and accurate location information.
-Click on the map for contact information.
+If you see a problem on a BC Highway that could be hazardous to other motorists, immediately report it to the Highway Maintenance Contractor in the area.
+Please be ready to provide a clear description of the problem, and location of the hazard.
+Visit the B.C.
+Ministry of Transportation & Infrastructure Service Area Maps for the Highway Maintenance Contractor’s contact information.
+On Twitter?
+Tweet your concerns to @DriveBC.